 Skellig Michael is a rugged, remote island located just off the western coast of Ireland.
 Those who travel here rave about it.
-And now, with the lure of seeing where Star Wars: A Force Awakens was filmed, visitors are arriving by the hundreds to this island.
+And now, with the lure of seeing where Star Wars: A Force Awakens and The Last Jedi are filmed, visitors are arriving by the hundreds to this island.

 As soon as we got home from the theater, Tim was researching the final filming location for The Force Awakens.
 Skellig Michael, Ireland.